 Kate was part of the Springback scheme of Spring Fling through which artists who have a connection to Dumfries and Gallloway but don’t live here are invited to take part.

 Kate is now living in the San Francisco Bay area with her family.
 She has an American born son and daughter.
 She is a graduate of the Glasgow School of Art.

-In the gallery below you can see works that have already sold; a number are still available to see at Tosh thanks to their owner's loan.
+In the gallery below you can see works that sold.

 Sign up to our newsletter at the end of this page for all the latest news on our upcoming events in 2017.
 Below are some highlights from the past couple of years.